Stuart Creek Hill Preserve

 Sonoma Valley & Mountain

-And to give the project the best chance for success, we also purchased a 14-acre undeveloped parcel directly across from Glen Oaks Ranch along Highway 12.
-This property, known as Stuart Creek Hill, includes oak woodlands and high-quality grassland, along with a stretch of Stuart Creek.
+In 2012, Sonoma Land Trust purchased a 14-acre undeveloped parcel located directly across from Glen Oaks Ranch along Highway 12.
+This property includes oak woodlands and high-quality grassland, along with a stretch of Stuart Creek.
 It is one parcel away from connecting to Stuart Creek Run and is functionally connected to Glen Oaks by the creek.

 Small Size, Big Impact